pixlee/pixlee-ios-sdk/README.md

 ```

 ## Analytics
-If you would like to make analyitcs calls you can use our analyitcs service `PXLAnalyitcsService`.
-What is a singleton, you can reach it as `PXLAnalyitcsService.sharedAnalytics`.
+If you would like to make analytics calls you can use our analytics service `PXLAnalyticsService`.
+What is a singleton, you can reach it as `PXLAnalyticsService.sharedAnalytics`.
 To log an event.
 You need to instantiate the event's class what is inherited from the `PXLAnalyticsEvent` (listed available types bellow).
-And pass it to the analyitcs service's `logEvent` method.
+And pass it to the analytics service's `logEvent` method.
 The following events are supported by the sdk:
 ```
 Add to Cart (PXLAnalyticsEventActionClicked): Call this whenever and wherever an add to cart event happens